 Stephen Sutcliffe is an award-winning British filmmaker and video artist who was born in Harrogate and raised in Wakefield.

-This major solo exhibition in The Calder* - our contemporary art space opposite the main gallery - will include a newly commissioned video installation based on the play, The Contractor (1969) by the Wakefield-born playwright and novelist, David Storey.
-Storey’s work has long been an inspiration for Sutcliffe and the exhibition will complement A Tender Tumult: The Art of David Storey.
+This major solo exhibition in The Calder – our contemporary art space opposite the main gallery – included a newly commissioned video installation based on the play, The Contractor (1969) by the Wakefield-born playwright and novelist, David Storey.
+Storey’s work has long been an inspiration for Sutcliffe and the exhibition complemented A Tender Tumult: The Art of David Storey.

 Sutcliffe frequently alludes to literary and theatrical structures in his work, which marries archive broadcast material with newspaper clippings and photographs.
-The resulting video collages create disjunctures, contradictions and double takes.
+The resulting video collages created disjunctures, contradictions and double takes.

 The Elephant Trust